Optimizing Regular Expressions via Rewrite-Guided Synthesis: Introduction (3 pages)

-The ReGiS framework consists of three components: \textit{Enumerator}, \textit{Updater}, and \textit{Unifier}, each of which exploits parallelism.
+ReGiS consists of three components: \textit{Enumerator}, \textit{Updater}, and \textit{Unifier}.
 The Enumerator iterates through candidate target expressions in increasing order of cost, adding each new candidate to the Updater.
-When the Updater receives a new target expression, it is added to an efficient data structure called an \textit{E-graph} \cite{DBLP:journals/corr/abs-1012-1802,DBLP:journals/pacmpl/WillseyNWFTP21}, allowing \textit{all} known rewrite rules to be applied to the expression.
-In this way, the Updater compactly maintains the \textit{equivalence classes (E-classes)} for the source and candidate target expressions, modulo the known syntactic rewrite rules.
-The Updater also maintains an \textit{overlay graph} (Figure \ref{fig:overview}), with the E-classes as nodes, and edge labels representing the (initially unit) estimated expense of semantic equality checks between classes.
-In parallel with these processes, Unifiers systematically attempt to merge E-classes: each Unifier selects a low-cost overlay graph edge, chooses an expression from each of the two corresponding E-classes, and performs a semantic equality check.
+When the Updater receives a new target expression, it is added to an efficient \textit{E-graph} data structure \cite{DBLP:journals/corr/abs-1012-1802,DBLP:journals/pacmpl/WillseyNWFTP21}, allowing \textit{all} known rewrite rules to be applied to the expression, which enables compact maintenance of the \textit{equivalence classes (E-classes)} for the source and candidate target expressions, modulo the known syntactic rewrite rules.
+The Updater also maintains an \textit{overlay graph} (Figure \ref{fig:overview}), with E-classes as nodes, and edge labels representing the (initially unit) estimated expense of semantic equality checks between classes.
+In parallel with these processes, Unifiers systematically attempt to merge E-classes: each Unifier selects a low-cost overlay graph edge, chooses expressions from the two corresponding E-classes, and performs a semantic equality check.
 If its equality check \textit{succeeds}, it tells the Updater to union the two E-classes, and can potentially provide the Updater with a new rewrite rule(s).
-If its equality check \textit{fails}, it removes the associated overlay graph edge.
+If its equality check \textit{fails}, it removes the associated edge.
 If its equality check \textit{times out}, it increases its edge's expense estimate.
-Eventually, a target E-class that is minimal with respect to the cost ordering will be unioned with the source E-class, allowing ReGiS to terminate and report the global minimum.
-At any time, the current lowest-cost result is available as the minimum-cost expression in the source E-class.
-In contrast to previous approaches which extend SyGuS by handling multiple enumeration steps in parallel \cite{DBLP:conf/cav/JeonQSF15}, our approach does both syntactic (rewriting-based) and semantic (equality-based) parts of the search in parallel.
+Eventually, a target E-class that is minimal with respect to cost will be unioned with the source E-class, allowing ReGiS to terminate and report the global minimum.
+The current lowest-cost result is available as the minimum-cost expression in the source E-class.
+In contrast to approaches that extend SyGuS by parallelizing enumeration steps \cite{DBLP:conf/cav/JeonQSF15}, our approach does the syntactic (rewriting-based) and semantic (equality-based) parts of the search in parallel.